NICHD-BSPC/intro-rnaseq-hpc/lessons/wk1_lesson01_intro_filesystem.md

 <img src="../img/biowulf_directory_structure1.png" alt="branching diagram of directory structure on Biowulf from /home and /data to the individual user directories for our course" width="500"/>

-Note the distinct \$USER directories with the same name but different locations!

 <hr>

 ## **Looking into and moving into directories** {#looking-into-and-moving-into-directories}